Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Experiments

 \subsection{Setup}

-\paragraph{Baselines.} We compare CoRe-R with the following zero-shot attention-based re-rankers: ICR \citep{chenattention} and QR-R \citep{zhang2025query}.
-For QR head detection, we adopt the same detection data as described in Section~\ref{section.head.detection} and exclude the contextual calibration step for a fair comparison with our head detection algorithm.
-Contextual calibration is applied only during the re-ranking stage, not the head detection step.
-For completeness, we report the re-ranking performance of QR-R with the original QR heads (detected with contextual calibration) in Section~\ref{section.exp.other}.
+\paragraph{Baselines.} We compare CoRe-R with the existing zero-shot attention-based re-rankers: ICR \citep{chenattention} and QR-R \citep{zhang2025query}.
+For QR head detection, we adopt the same detection data as described in Section~\ref{section.head.detection} for a fair comparison with our head detection algorithm.
+We also report comparison with the original retrieval heads \citep{wu2025retrieval} identified via copy-paste mechanism on Needle-in-a-Haystack task.
+We refer to these heads as \emph{NIAH heads} and report the results in Section~\ref{section.exp.other}.